maevadevs/Go-Developer-Advanced/02-Primitive-Types-And-Declarations/readme.md

 // This is the main entry of the application. func main() {
-    // Example of Boolean Literals
+    // Example of Boolean
-    fmt.Println("Example of Boolean Literals:")
+    fmt.Println("Example of Boolean:")

     // Declaration: Default to false
     var flag bool